 Statistics on CRM barriers to entry and use challenges

-While CRMs are getting easier to buy, onboard and use, there are always some problems which cause some CRM barriers to entry.
+While CRMs are getting easier to buy, onboard, and use, there are always some problems that cause some CRM barriers to entry.
 These statistics demonstrate some of those problems, along with other challenges or using a CRM platform.

 50% - Percentage of sales managers who say CRM is difficult to implement